BYUI-ECEN-361-Classes/lab-02-interrupts-timers-Scottmay612/Documentation/Assignment.md

 ## Part 2 Questions (3 pts)

-1. What has happened to the speed of the timers? [*answer here*]
+1. What has happened to the speed of the timers?

+The timers are now 4x slower.
+This is because we divided the APB (Advanced Peripheral Bus) timer by 8 and then the APB timers were multiplied by 2 as shown in the clock configuration page.

-2. What is the new frequency of LED D1? [*answer here*]
+2. What is the new frequency of LED D1?

+The frequency that LED D1 toggles is 0.125Hz because the period is 8 seconds.
+It is on for four seconds, then off for four seconds.

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
-Recall that the Seven-Segment timer is Tim17) [*answer here*]
+Recall that the Seven-Segment timer is Tim17)

+Yes, the frequency did change because Tim17 is connected to APB2.
+We prescaled APB2 by 8 and therefore slowed down the update rate.

 ## Part 3: Reaction Timer (5 pts)